cmgt/eval-deobfuscator/README.md

     * ArkoseLabs
     * Datadome
     * Distil
-    * Geocomply
+    * Geocomply (string deobfuscation works but the deobfuscated version of the code does not run properly)
-    * Shape Security / F5 (basic implementation, non virtual machine based)
+    * Shape Security / F5 (non virtual machine based version)
     * PerimeterX
+    * Meetrics
+    * Imperva (work in progress)

 Multiple different generic obfuscators supported:

     * Array literal subsitution
+    * Obfuscator.io array literal subsitution with function
     * Obfuscator.io base64
-    * Obfuscator.io array literal subsitution with function
+    * Obfuscator.io RC4
     * JScrambler (strings)

-### Other
+### Requests

-Will do major refactoring once more scripts are added and I identify more commonalities / abstractions.
+Open an issue to a request a new script.